Anjali-vadithya/Anjali-vadithya/README.md

 Here are some of the skills I've developed along my journey:

-- Programming: Python, C, java.
+- Programming:  java, Python, C,
 - Artificial Intelligence: Exploring the world of AI and Machine Learning

 ## Projects